esthercalvo/testwebsite.github.io/_pages/about.md

 News
 ======
-I'll be defending my dissertation, *Old Foe, New Friend?* on April 25th at Eden Hörsal.
+I'll be defending my dissertation, *Old Foe, New Friend?*, on April 25th at Eden Hörsal.